JAMPS657/Personal_Projects/Personal Programming Projects/Basics of Database Query/README.md

 ## Database Query
 Now, with the relevant data uploaded; I use the "SELECT" statement to look at specific portions/columns of the data set.

 The first query is data relevant to the individual athlete.
-This would be important in identifying relevant stats to the athlete in question (e.g. Weight, Height, etc.)
+This would be important in identifying relevant stats to the athlete in question (e.g. Weight, Height, etc.).
+Note that there will be missing values for medals due to the fact that only 3 athletes/teams can plaCe in each event, with a few special cases.

 ![](Images/Exploring_database.JPG)